---rename_symbol
+--rename\symbol

-Syntax rename_symbol oldname =newname
+Syntax --rename\symbol oldname =newname

-Parameters oldname newname The symbol to be renamed.
-The new name of the symbol.
+oldname The symbol to be renamed.

+newname The new name of the symbol.

-ТооІ iobjmanip
+Tool iobjmanip

 Description Use this option to make iobjmanip rename the specified symbol when generating the output file.

-X This option is not available in the IDE.
+--replace, -r

-replace, -r Syntax replace libraryfile objectfile1 objectfileN -r libraryfile objectfile1 objectfileN Parameters libraryfile The library file that the command operates on.
-For information about specifying a filename, see Rules for specifying a filename or directory as parameters, page 198. objectfile1 objectfileN The object file(s) that the command operates on. ТооІ iarchive Description Use this command to replace or add object files (modules) to an existing library.
+Syntax --replace libraryfile objectfile1 ... objectfileN

+-r libraryfile objectfile1 ... objectfileN

+11braryfile The library file that the command operates on.
+For information about specifying a filename, see Rules for specifying a filename or directory as objectfile1 ...
+The object file(s) that the command operates on.

+Description Use this command to replace or add object files (modules) to an existing library.
 The object files specified on the command line either replace existing object files in the library (if they have the same name) or are appended to the library.

+--reserve\ranges

+Syntax --reserve\ranges[=symbol\prefix]

+$symbol\prefix$ The prefix of symbols created by this option.

+Tool isymexport

-X This option is not av vailable in the IDE. reserve_ranges Syntax reserve_range s[=symbol_prefix] Parameters symbol_prefix The prefix of symbols created by this option. ТооІ isymexport Description Use this option to generate symbols for the areas in ROM and RAM that the image uses.
+Description Use this option to generate symbols for the areas in ROM and RAM that the image uses.

 One symbol will be generated for each such area.
-The name of each symbol is based on the name of the area and is prefixed by the optional parameter symbol_prefix . that cover an area in this way prevents the linker from placing other ed addresses.
-This can be useful when linking against an existing areas will get their p ges is used together withram_reserve_ranges, the RAM refix from theram_reserve_ranges option and the non-RAM prefix from thereserve_ranges option.
+The name of each symbol is based on the name of the area and is prefixed by the optional parameter symbol\prefix.

+Generating symbols that cover an area in this way prevents the linker from placing other content at the affected addresses.
+This can be useful when linking against an existing image.

+If --reserve\ranges is used together with --ram\reserve\ranges, the RAM areas will get their prefix from the --ram\reserve\ranges option and the non-RAM areas will get their prefix from the --reserve\ranges option.

+--ram\reserve\ranges, page 437.

+--section, -s

+section\number The number of the section to be dumped.section\name The name of the section to be dumped.

+Description Use this option to dump the contents of a section with the specified number, or any section with the specified name.
+If a relocation section is associated with a selected section, its contents are output as well.

+If you use this option, the general properties of the input file will not be included in the output.

+You can specify multiple section numbers or names by separating them with commas, or by using this option more than once.

+By default, no section contents are included in the output.

+Example -s 3,17 /\ Sections #3 and #17

+-s .debug\frame,42 $\,$ /\ Any sections named .debug\frame and also section #42 \/

+--self reloc

+Syntax --self\reloc

+Description This option is intentionally not documented as it is not intended for general use.